What Would Trump Have To Do to Get Impeached? [Answered]

 When will the Senate vote on impeachment?

-There is no set timetable for the Senate to vote on impeachment.
+In the US, there is no set timetable for the Senate to vote on impeachment.
 It could happen relatively quickly, or it could take years.
-It all depends on how quickly the House of Representatives can gather evidence and build a case against Trump.
+It depends on how quickly the House of Representatives can gather evidence and build a case against Trump.
 If there is strong evidence of impeachable offenses, the vote could happen relatively quickly.
 However, if the House of Representatives is divided on the issue, it could take years for a vote to happen.